EddieHubCommunity/support/youtube/generic.md

 2. Choose The Issue Type Of Invite Me To The Organization

-3. Choose The Issue Type Of Invite Me To The Organization

-4. Open The Issue
+3. Open The Issue

-5. You get an invitation to the community by our GitHub Action 🎉
+4. You get an invitation to the community by our GitHub Action 🎉

 ---